xlilyliao1/CIS-9650-Group-1-Project/README.md

 **Instructions**
 Please perform the following tasks in Python.

 1. Open and read the csv files using pandas.
+2. Display how many records are in each of the files.
-The data did not need any cleaning because it did not contain any invalid fields/data.
+3. The data did not need any cleaning because it did not contain any invalid fields/data.
-2. Import the libraries.
+4. Import the libraries.
-3. Exploratory analysis
+5. Exploratory analysis
-4. Regression Analysis
+6. Regression Analysis
-5. Box plots
+7. Box plots
-6. Histograms were used to understand where the wine qualities were concentrated.
+8. Histograms were used to understand where the wine qualities were concentrated.
 We used __ to plot our histograms with quality.
-7. Independent variables are columns (physiochemical properties). dependent is quality 8.
+9. Independent variables are columns (physiochemical properties). dependent is quality 10.

 **Exploratory Analysis:**